MIT-SPARK/Awesome-DCIST-T4/README.md

 ### Prior Scene Graph and Movable Spot

 Alternatively, you can drive spot around (and plan in?) a prior scene graph.

-First you need to set the path to the prior scene graph in the environment variable `ADT4_PRIOR_DSG_PATH` to the absolute path to your prior graph.
+First, a quick discussion on logging.
+During each session, a directory is created from the path set in `$ADT4_OUTPUT_DIR`.
+Hydra scene graphs and ROMAN maps are stored in this directory (see [below](#saving-a-map)) Before using a prior scene graph, you need to set the `ADT4_PRIOR_MAP` environment variable to the absolute path of the adt4 output directory used when creating the original scene graph (if you `ls $ADT4_PRIOR_MAP` you should see `hydra` and `roman` subdirectories).

 Then run
 ```